kstenerud/concise-encoding/cbe-specification.md

 Encoding
 --------

-All objects are composed of a type field and possibly a payload.
+All objects are composed of an 8-bit type field and possibly a payload.

 #### Type Field